JvH151291/test01/intro_tech_tools.md

 - [git](https://git-scm.com/)
 - [PostgreSQL](https://www.postgresql.org/)

+> For windows users: You might want to use [chocolatey](https://chocolatey.org/install)
+> For mac users: You might want to use [brew](https://brew.sh/)
+> These are package managers (allow you to install software easily!) similar to pip.
+However, pip is for python packages
+> whereas the above tools are for OS software (e.g. pycharm, postgresql, etc.).

 ## Motivation

 We would like to help you establish (what we think) good practices in data management and programming/scripting.